Small time Chung-type LIL for L\'{e}vy processes: Introduction

-The main motivation for this paper originates from the recent work \cite{AD09}, where a framework for obtaining the small deviation rate (\ref{small}) for general L\'evy processes is provided.
-The difficulty in passing over from the small deviation estimate to the respective LIL concerns circumventing the independence assumption of the Borel-Cantelli lemma.
+The main motivation for this paper originates from the recent work Aurzada and Dereich \cite{AD09}, where a framework for obtaining the small deviation rate (\ref{small}) for general L\'evy processes (but fixed $t$) is provided.
+The difficulty in passing over from the small deviation estimate to the respective LIL concerns circumventing the independence assumption of the Borel--Cantelli lemma.

 In this paper we show how the asymptotics of (\ref{small}) imply explicit LIL.
+We stress that it is not sufficient to have estimates for (\ref{small}) for \textit{fixed} $t$, which usually are referred to as small deviation estimates.